-In the 2005, a federal transportation bill, the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU), was signed into law.
-Section 6005 of SAFETEA-LU, codified at

-23 USC 327, established a Pilot Program to assign FHWA's full NEPA project level decision making responsibilities to up to five states.
+Section 6005 of the 2005 Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU), established a Pilot Program to assign FHWA's full NEPA project level decision making responsibilities to up to five states; codified in 23 USC 327.

 The 2012 federal transportation bill, Moving Ahead for Progress in the 21st Century Act (MAP-21), expanded FHWA's authority to assign FHWA's full NEPA project-level decision-making responsibilities to all interested states.
-DOT&PF and FHWA signed a MOU on November 3, 2017, under the authority of 23 USC 327, through which the FHWA assigned FHWA's full NEPA project-level decision-making responsibilities to DOT&PF.
-This NEPA Assignment Program covers all environmental classes of action: Categorical Exclusions (CEs), Environmental Assessments (EAs), and Environmental Impact Statements (EISs).
+DOT&PF and FHWA renewed an MOU on April 13, 2023, under the authority of 23 USC 327, through which the FHWA assigned FHWA's full NEPA project-level decision-making responsibilities to DOT&PF.
+This NEPA Assignment Program covers all environmental classes of action (COA): Categorical Exclusions (CE), Environmental Assessments (EA), and Environmental Impact Statements (EISs).
 All federal-aid highway projects, except those noted in Part 3.3.2 of the MOU, are included in the assignment.